-Today’s Top 10 list is going to be a little different, but hopefully very helpful.
-Rather than providing a list of specific Top 10 toys to purchase, I’ll be sharing a Top 10 list of Pretend Play ideas.
-Plus, I will suggest types of toys to enhance and encourage this style of play, and even explain why pretend play with these items is crucial to your child’s development.
+Unlike many Top 10 lists, this one is going to be a little different, but hopefully very helpful.
+Rather than providing a list of specific toys to purchase, you’ll get 10 suggestions of toys to enhance pretend play.
+And they’ll be accompanied by a brief explanation of how playing with these items is beneficial to your child’s development.

-Some of the items discussed will be store bought items.
-However, in pretend play it is best (as much as possible) to provide real materials, rather than store-bought toys.
+So some of the items discussed will be store bought items.
+In fact, I’ll include some affiliate links to products we love in the text below.
+However, in pretend play as much as possible it’s best to provide real materials, rather than store-bought toys.
 A broken or discarded cell phone is better than a toy telephone.
 Real (but safe) kitchen items are better than plastic play sets.

-Good materials that can support a variety of themes and that kids can adapt in their own way include:
+To start off, here are some good materials that can support a variety of themes and that kids can adapt in their own way.
+These can include:

 - stuffed animals